shakna-israel/jcontract/README.md

 ---

+## Performance

+This is a runtime-based contract library.
+There is a performance penalty.

+It has been reduced where possible, and shouldn't be particularly onerous.

+However, any time you're dealing with keys, know that every key must be iterated over (until a problem is found or it passes).

+Any time you pass an array, we need to check that it actually is an array.
+The array check is cached, with a limited-size cache, in an attempt to reduce overhead, but this is still an expensive operation due to the nature of Lua.

+Contracts are only checked when the function is called, building them has little overhead as it involves generating functions and not much more.

+---

 ## API

 The table name used for the following is 'contract', and is for demonstration only.
 However you import this may change it.